GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Mathematically, you can take the integral of the TokenTorq Curve and calculate the torq that builds up each step.

-Ideal torq_mining_curve: How much Torq is generated as a function of time?
+Ideal torq_mining_curve: How much Torq is generated at time T?
 - Is the mathematical integral of token_productivity_curve
 - Unit produced is Torq accumulating at time tick increases
 - For a robot working at 100% utilization: